 Electronic Article Surveillance (EAS) systems create a field to protect goods leaving your store without evidence of a transaction, or without being deactivated at the checkout point (for example, at a library).
-There are multiple different types of items that can be fixed with EAS tags.
+There are multiple different types of items that can be fixed with an EAS tag.

 EAS Tag Types

-There also different types of EAS systems which work using different frequencies.
+There are also different types of EAS systems which work using different frequencies.
 The main ones are Electro-Magnetic (EM), Acousto-Magnetic (AM), and Radio Frequency Identification (RFID).
-Each of these perform similar duties, with the exceptions that RFID is more advanced and has more features.
+Each of these performs similar duties, with the exception that RFID is more advanced and has more features.

 EAS Security Tags Explained